Everyone can improve consent. Please try to understand these words about consent before continuing.

 Physically touching someone like the content described here, or discussing this content, is healthy when all of those involved consent to such actions.
 Consent is an independent choice.
 Giving consent to any particular person is one path, one option, among many, that anyone would have to find what they need in any kind of healthy relationship with those in their community, whether it's a partnership, or with the usual delivery person.

-Expressing consenting to any of this would occur in a healthy way by asking then discussing what each person wants because a lack of consent is not declared unsolicited enough, whether it's a conversation or interview to change the direction of, or intercourse.
-Those who have their consent violated are the only people that get to determine from their heart that's what happened.
+Expressing consent to any of this would occur in a healthy way by asking, then discussing what each person wants because a lack of consent is not declared unsolicited enough, whether it's a conversation or interview to change the direction of, or intercourse.
+Those who have their consent violated are the only people that get to determine that's what happened.
 One's ability to determine how they feel about something and honestly express that with confidence and coherence; their capacity, doesn't stop developing.
 Changes in one's energy level, diet, stress, their relative sense of autonomy and power, their sense of how someone may take certain answers, their age, mental health, past trauma, or recent events that resonate in their consciousness, may affect their capacity.
-With potentially sexualized content or energy, capacity is further pressured.
+With potentially sexualized content or energy, capacity is further compromised.

 Before these changes take effect, consent may be given, but everyone needs the ability to determine when and how they need to revoke their consent in any circumstance of this touching, at any time, and respect of this is healthy.
-Sexualized content can be so powerful in creating significant bias of a sense of control, a sense of superiority, and detecting and processing sights, sounds, smells, and touches, that sometimes not renegotiating for more during such excitement is advised.
-Do what can be done with the capacity available before the thought of sex excites.
+Sexualized content can be so powerful in creating significant bias of a sense of control, a sense of superiority, and detecting and processing sights, sounds, smells, and touches, that sometimes not renegotiating for more during a sexual activity is advised.
+Being proactive in this communication may be better.

 Consent would be given by a mutually understood and definitive answer.
 Knowing what the boundaries are of aspired actions, from everyone involved, with prior notice by a different medium, would be a healthy thing for everyone involved to understand before such aspirations may come true.
 In the POP-to-POP activity, even after boundaries may be described, one may not feel obliged to give any answer to any question.
-"I'd like to try this" may not be interpreted by both who hear such words as "I would spend 10 minutes on the palm writing thing but I don't need kisses, any part of your body against my neck, or a palpable penis during it".
+"I'd like to try this" may not be interpreted by both who hear such words as "I would spend 10 minutes on the palm writing thing but I don't need kisses, any part of your body against my neck, or a palpable penis during it" or "I'd like to spend a half hour trying to understand this article to learn how you'd like to direct me to suck you sporadically for another 20 minutes.
+I don't know if telling you to stop before you cum will make you bring this shit up as some card to stack when we go over a house of cards later, so I won't stop you if this isn't fun anymore to me".
 Certain tones and nonverbal communication outside of standardized common languages, like ASL, may not be mutually understood.
 A pull of certain muscles felt against two bodies may mean someone is really enjoying something, or someone is really not enjoying something, but doesn't know if giving some stop command would be more uncomfortable.
 Someone's English may not be somebody else's English.
 Someone's excited tone may not be someone else's excited tone.
 Phrases like "maybe later" or "not now", may not be mutually understood, as it may mean, "maybe in a decade", or "give me 5 minutes".
 "That's hot" may not mean whoever said this as an answer would, in their heart, like try what "That" is with a particular person.
-Physiological responses, like blood flushes or erections do not indicate consent.
-Such arousal may indicate the opposite.
-The way to get to the descriptions is this, not the following big word.
+Physiological responses, like blood flushes, lubricated genitals, or erections do not mean consent.
+These expressions may mean the opposite.
 One given a question may repeat the question in their own words, or include their understanding of the question with describing their position on it.
 One given an answer may repeat what they got in their own words.

 When one violates consent, they need to stop.
 They may need to step back without suggesting judgement to process what happened.
 Many of these are not intentional.
 They should express they made a mistake.
 They may try to know what was unacceptable, in a tone that does not suggest a blame.
 They may try to know what they can do to repair or alleviate the situation and do it.
 If they can't, they should probably explain.